 What would you say is your “mom uniform”?

 Well, there’s a bus stop uniform and then a post-bus stop uniform.
-This time of year the bus stop outfit consists of yoga pants, one of my husband’s college sweatshirts, beat-up Uggs, and one of those North Face coats that looks like you’re wearing a down comforter (Have you ever see Home for the Holidays with Holly Hunter and Robert Downey Jr.?
+This time of year the bus stop outfit consists of yoga pants, one of my husband’s college sweatshirts, beat-up Uggs, and one of those North Face coats that looks like you’re wearing a down comforter (Have you ever seen Home for the Holidays with Holly Hunter and Robert Downey Jr.?
 When Hunter’s mom, played by Anne Bancroft, picks her up at the airport in one of those floor-length puffers?
 That’s what it looks like.
 Also, I love that movie and watch it every Thanksgiving).

 Post-bus stop it’s usually Rag & Bone Jeans (the best jeans ever), Frye motorcycle boots, one of those tissue-thin JCrew vintage t-shirts, lots of random bracelets (my kids have joined the Rainbow Looms craze and we keep all the bracelets they make in a communal jar in the kitchen), and a striped pullover (I have a stripe obsession).

 Do you cook much–if you don’t, what are your ways around not cooking, and if you do, what are your go-tos–both for yourself and for your kid?

 Because I write about food, I cook all of the time.
-When we were writing Keepers my family was my test kitchen, they had to eat some dishes over and over while I was getting them right.
+When we were writing Keepers my family was in my test kitchen, they had to eat some dishes over and over while I was getting them right.
 There was some grumbling, but there were also a few things that I think they’d happily eat daily: the Skillet Lasagna (a fast, one-pot version of the marathon lasagna you never have time to make once you have kids), the Chicken Pot Pie, and Taco Night.
 You can’t ever go wrong with taco night.

 What’s your weeknight family dinner routine?